 Holbox is officially car-free, but we’ve seen places with less cars.
 It seems there’s quite a few exceptions – not just for emergency vehicles, but also to transport construction materials, etc. Yet, most of the traffic is still golf carts.
 But they are motorised – so there’s nothing like quiet streets or beaches here.

 Golf carts transport you from the pier to your hotel with your luggage and also everyone else and their grandmother use either golf carts or bikes.
 The roads are sandy and bumpy paths and not in the best condition – especially after it rained.
-So drive with caution (oh yes, and there’s also many stray dogs in the streets).
+So drive with caution (oh and yes, there’s also many stray dogs in the streets – so be careful!).

 What to avoid on Holbox